 - Candidate must be enrolled as a fellow in a U.S. clinical cardiovascular fellowship training program at the time of presentation

-- All applicants for the Laennec Fellow in Training (FIT) Clinician Award sponsored by the Council on Clinical Cardiology must be members of the AHA/ASA.
-If you need to become an AHA/ASA Professional Member, you should do so no later than May 30, 2019 for your membership to be processed in time for the application submission deadline.
-Learn more about AHA membership.
+- All applicants for the Laennec Fellow in Training (FIT) Clinician Award sponsored by the Council on Clinical Cardiology must be members of the AHA.
+If you need to become an AHA Professional Member, you should do so no later than May 30, 2019 for your membership to be processed in time for the application submission deadline.
+Learn more about becoming an AHA Professional Member.

 - Case abstract must be submitted to one of the categories for presentation at Scientific Sessions in which the Council on Clinical Cardiology is the lead/primary sponsor.
 Make sure that your abstract has been submitted in a category listed under the award for which you want to apply.
 View a list of Scientific Sessions Council Awards and Travel Grants Available by Abstract Category and Community (PDF).